By Emilie Lavinia published

 If you have vaginal dryness and are struggling with the effects, speak to your doctor for medical advice and to find the best treatment for you.

-With thanks to Ms Tania Adib, Consultant Gynaecologist, Dr Joanne Hobson of Nurture Fertility, hormone nutritionist and author Nicki Williams and Dr Harper a GP specializing in women’s health.
+w&h thanks Ms Tania Adib, Consultant Gynaecologist, Dr Joanne Hobson of Nurture Fertility, hormone nutritionist and author Nicki Williams and Dr Harper a GP specializing in women’s health for their time and expertise.

 Emilie Lavinia is a writer, entrepreneur and women’s wellbeing advocate.
 She is passionate about femtech, closing the gender health gap and campaigning for education and transparency across mental, physical and sexual health.